timounet/timeflies/rest-user/README.md

 The Maven archetype generates the following rest-user sub-directory:
 - the Maven structure with a pom.xml
-- an org.timeflies.users.UserResource resource exposed on /api/users
+- an org.timeflies.projects.UserResource resource exposed on /api/users
 - an associated unit test UserResourceTest
 - the landing page index.html that is accessible on http://localhost:8080 after starting the application
 - example Dockerfile files for both native and jvm modes in src/main/docker.
 Would be replaced by jib later